windshock/apache-vhost-analysis/README.md

 ### Example Vulnerability

-If an internal service domain such as `voc.tsafetycall.co.kr` is configured in the Apache virtual host and exposed via a public IP address, an attacker could manipulate the `Host` header in HTTP requests to access internal services, potentially leading to sensitive information exposure or network infiltration.
+If an internal service domain such as `admin.test.com` is configured in the Apache virtual host and exposed via a public IP address, an attacker could manipulate the `Host` header in HTTP requests to access internal services, potentially leading to sensitive information exposure or network infiltration.

 ## Problem Overview